kanemathers/linode/README.rst

 TODO
 ----

-- Catch errors, when downloading the spec, to die gracefully.
 - Turn API response errors into exceptions.
 Don't want the user to have to manually read out the errors.
 - ``**kwargs`` need to be shown in the docstring.